The Relation of Law to Social Process: Trends in Theories About Law (with Harold D. Lasswell), 37 University of Pittsburgh Law Review 465 (1976)

 Date of Authorship for this Version

 McDougal, Myres S. and Lasswell, Harold D., "The Relation of Law to Social Process: Trends in Theories About Law" (1976).
 Faculty Scholarship Series.
-Paper 2647.
+2647.